WalletWasabi/WasabiDoc/docs/using-wasabi/Send.md

 ![Wasabi Wallet Payment Successful](/PaymentSuccessful.png "Wasabi Wallet Payment Successful")

-## Coins

-A coin is an unspent transaction output (UTXO): a chunk of bitcoin that can be sent in a future transaction.
-Unlike fiat currencies which have fixed denominations, each UTXO contains a variable amount of bitcoin.
-You can get coins by first [receiving](/using-wasabi/Receive.md) them from someone else.
-When you want to send some bitcoin you simply enter the amount to send and the address after clicking the `Send` button.
-Wasabi Wallet does the job of automatically selecting the appropriate combination of coins to include as inputs in the transaction.

 ## Clusters

 Every time you receive a payment, you first must [label the observers](/using-wasabi/Receive.md#the-importance-of-labeling) who know this address is yours.